verbb/formie/docs/theming/template-overrides.md

 Read [Theming Overview](/theming/overview) first if you want to compare template overrides with the other theming options.
 :::

-The great thing about Formie's custom templates is that it doesn't have to be all-or-nothing.
-You can choose to override a single template, or all.
-For instance, you might have very specific markup needs to a Dropdown field.
-You can override just the template for the dropdown field, and nothing else.
+You can override one template while keeping Formie’s defaults for the rest of the form.
+For example, if your design needs different Dropdown markup, override that field’s template and keep the existing page, button and label templates.

 ## Form Templates
 To get started, navigate to **Formie** → **Settings** → **Form Templates** and create a new template.
 Enable the **Use Custom Template** setting to be able to define a template directory for your custom templates to sit.
 For example, if your templates exist in `templates/_forms`, you would enter `_forms`.